cwellsx/time/src/topbar/markdown/what.md

 - These activities tend to recur, maybe year after year
 - Doing a task might include several activities;
   or you might spend time on an activity, like "training", which you haven't defined as a task

+Record the time you spend on each activity, so you can review:

-- You might want to breakdown how much time you spend on various activities
+- A breakdown how much time within each task you spend on various activities
+- How much time you spend on some activity instead of on tasks

 ### Automatic Task IDs